 |Google VP of Search User Experience is Now VP of Location Services|

-Marissa Mayer previous was VP of Search and User Experience and did a fantastic job keeping the Google experience simple.
-I am now very excited that Marissa is now responsible for location and local services at Google for many reasons.
+Marissa Mayer's previous was VP of Search and User Experience and did a fantastic job keeping the Google experience simple.
+I am now very excited that Marissa is now responsible for the location and local services at Google for many reasons.
 But Marissa has the potential to bring some disruptive change to the telecom industry that needs to upgrade their user experiences for customers.
-As local search and wireless data services start to overlap more, I can see only one reason why Google Mobile location based advertising could fail or grow too slowly . . . poor phone reception = failed mobile ads.
+As local search and wireless data services start to overlap more, I can see only one reason why Google Mobile location-based advertising could fail or grow too slowly . . . poor phone reception = failed mobile ads.

 Location-based advertising is the future of Google advertising and Google is betting hundreds of millions of dollars on it.
 Android will be the smartphone platform for the distribution of content and local ads on smartphones and tablets.
 We believe Android will ultimately be a huge success but Google needs to enforced stricter standards for wireless reception and coverage.
 In order for consumers to have a great experience consuming content on their phones in local places, they must have quality WiFi, 3G, or 4G data connections.
 Apple and Google have the power to enforced more quality controls and provide solutions to fixing coverage problems that the carriers fail to provide.
 Marissa must be an evangelist for Google promoting the need for open solutions to fix coverage problems such as open spectrum, WiFi, and white space solutions.
 There are still hundreds of millions of dead zones in the US and carriers will only fix those which are profitable.